Hyperparameter Tuning: A Comprehensive Guide

 Random Search

-Random search selects hyperparameter combinations randomly within the specified range.
-Although less exhaustive than grid search, it is often more efficient and can yield comparable results, especially when the search space is large.
+Random search selects hyperparameter combinations within a specified range.
+Compared with grid search, it evaluates fewer combinations and can deliver similar results when the search space is large.

 Bayesian Optimization

-Bayesian optimization uses probabilistic models to predict the performance of different hyperparameter combinations.
-It iteratively refines its predictions based on previous evaluations, making it a more intelligent and efficient approach compared to grid and random search.
+Bayesian optimization uses probabilistic models to estimate the performance of different hyperparameter combinations.
+It updates these estimates based on previous evaluations, enabling a more targeted approach than grid and random search.

 Genetic Algorithms